Jobbers.io vs Freelancer.com: Platform Features Compared

 This is the most consequential financial difference between the two platforms.

-Freelancer.com charges freelancers 10% commission or $5 minimum (whichever is greater) on every project payment.
+Freelancer.com charges freelancers 10% commission or $5 minimum (whichever is greater) on every project payment, confirmed on Freelancer’s official Fees and Charges page as of July 2026.
 This applies to fixed-price projects (charged when you are awarded and accept the project, and on any additional payments beyond the original bid), hourly projects (charged on each payment as it is made), and contests (10% or $5 on the prize when awarded).
 Preferred Freelancer Program members pay 15% on Recruiter projects — a higher rate in exchange for access to premium project flow.

 Jobbers.io charges 0% commission — on both sides.
 Freelancers keep 100% of what they earn.
 Clients pay exactly what they negotiate.
 No percentage fees, no minimum fees, no listing upgrade charges, no milestone surcharges.
-The only cost for freelancers is the paid Connects system for submitting proposals.
+The only cost for freelancers is the paid Connects system used to submit proposals — this is a real cost and not a “free proposals” model, and we want to be upfront about that.

 What the Commission Difference Costs You